cleesmith/storygrind/wiki-content/FAQ.md

 For backing up your work, you can sync your writing folder to cloud storage services like iCloud, Dropbox, or Google Drive.
 This protects your manuscripts and lets you access them from other devices.
 For writers who want to track changes to their work over time, GitHub is another option that saves every version of your files automatically.

 ### Can I use StoryGrind offline?
-No, not really, as it's the AI that's providing the editing 🪄 magic.
+A little bit, but not really, as it's the AI that's providing the editing 🪄 magic.
+File converters, spell checking, the built-in editor; are all usable offline.

 ## 🔑 API Keys & Setup

 ### Which AI provider should I choose?
-All four providers (Anthropic Claude, Google Gemini, OpenAI, OpenRouter) work well with StoryGrind.
+All four providers (OpenRouter, Anthropic Claude, Google Gemini, OpenAI) work well with StoryGrind.
 Given you have multiple AI API keys, you can switch providers anytime.

 ### How do I get an API key?
 Visit the provider's website:
+- [OpenRouter](https://openrouter.ai/) - money upfront, but access to lots of AI models
 - [Anthropic Claude](https://console.anthropic.com/) - money upfront
 - [Google Gemini](https://aistudio.google.com/app/apikey) - pay-as-you-go
 - [OpenAI](https://platform.openai.com/) - money upfront
-- [OpenRouter](https://openrouter.ai/) - pay-as-you-go, access to multiple models

 Follow the [API Setup Guide](API-Setup-Guide) for detailed instructions.

 ### Can I use multiple API keys?
-You can have multiple keys in your `.env` file, but StoryGrind will use only one provider/model at a time.
+Yes, but StoryGrind will use only one provider/model at a time.
 You can use **Settings** in StoryGrind to switch between your AI providers/models.

 ### Where do I put my API key?
-Create a `.env` file in your home directory (`~/.env` on Mac, `C:\Users\YourName\.env` on Windows) and add your key.
-See the [API Setup Guide](API-Setup-Guide) for details.
+You can only use **Settings** in StoryGrind to encrypt and store your API keys.
+Your API keys are not stored in plain sight and unreadable by humans.

 ## 🛠️ Using the Tools